 Press release issued by Ministry of Law on waiver of building premium

-- The Government will with immediate effect waive the collection of building premium where lease extensions are granted.
+- The Government will with immediate effect waive the collection of building premium where lease renewals are granted.

 - In 1997, the Government decided to waive the building premium for short-term industrial and institutional leases.
 The change was made on the recommendation of the Committee on Singapore’s Competitiveness.

 The Government has further reviewed the policy on the charging of a building premium when renewing a State lease.
 The Government has decided to waive the building premium when a lease renewal is granted because this will encourage lessees to continue to invest in the upkeep and improvement of the property,

 - In general, the Government’s policy is to allow leases to expire without renewal.
 In land-scarce Singapore, we need to recover land upon lease expiry to re-allocate it to meet fast changing socio-economic needs.

 - Nevertheless, the Government will consider renewal of State leases on a case-by-case basis where they are in line with planning intention and help to further specific economic and social objectives.
 Some of the specific considerations in assessing applications for lease renewals are listed in Annex A.